 First, by combining Theorem~\ref{thm-ggc-lwqo} and Corollary~\ref{cor-simples-lwqo}, we obtain the following.

-\begin{corollary} If the simple permutations in the permutation class $\C$ are geometrically griddable, then it is lwqo. \end{corollary}
+\begin{corollary} If the simple permutations in a permutation class are geometrically griddable, then it is lwqo. \end{corollary}

-One might incorporate an appeal to Theorem~\ref{thm-lwqo-C-lwqo-C+1} in order to strengthen Corollary~\ref{cor-conclusion-1} to say that if the simple permutations in $\C$ are geometrically griddable, then the class $\C^{+t}$ is lwqo for every $t\ge 0$.
-However, this situation actually falls under the purview of Corollary~\ref{cor-conclusion-1} already, since $\C^{+t}$ is geometrically griddable whenever $\C$ is (this follows from Albert, Atkinson, Bouvel, Ru\v{s}kuc, and Vatter~\cite[Theorem~6.4]{albert:geometric-grid-:}).
+One might appeal to Theorem~\ref{thm-lwqo-C-lwqo-C+1} in order to strengthen Corollary~\ref{cor-conclusion-1} by saying that if the simple permutations in~$\C$ are geometrically griddable, then the class~$\C^{+t}$ is lwqo for every~${t\ge 0}$.
+However, this situation falls under the purview of Corollary~\ref{cor-conclusion-1} already, since~$\C^{+t}$ is geometrically griddable whenever~$\C$ is (this follows from Albert, Atkinson, Bouvel, Ru\v{s}kuc, and Vatter~\cite[Theorem~6.4]{albert:geometric-grid-:}).

 As we have demonstrated, Corollary~\ref{cor-conclusion-1} generalises most of the wqo results in the permutation patterns literature, and in fact strengthens their conclusions (from wqo to lwqo).
-The few results in the literature not subsumed by Corollary~\ref{cor-conclusion-1} are generally subsumed by the following, which results from combining Corollary~\ref{cor-conclusion-1} with Theorem~\ref{thm-CU-inflate-wqo}.
+Many of the results in the literature not subsumed by Corollary~\ref{cor-conclusion-1} are subsumed by the following combination of Corollary~\ref{cor-conclusion-1} with Theorem~\ref{thm-CU-inflate-wqo}.

-\begin{corollary} If the simple permutations in the permutation class $\C$ are geometrically griddable, then the class $\C[\U]$ is wqo for every wqo permutation class $\U$. \end{corollary}
+\begin{corollary} If the simple permutations in the permutation class~$\C$ are geometrically griddable, then the class~$\C[\U]$ is wqo for every wqo permutation class $\U$. \end{corollary}